chadellison/gregs_record_collection/README.md

 returns an array of the 10 most commonly used words and their respective counts
 ![ScreenShot](https://raw.github.com/chadellison/gregs_record_collection/master/public/words_request.png)

-We can also see the number of albums an artist released each each year with the following:
+We can also see the number of albums an artist released each year with the following:

 ```
 GET localhost:3000/api/v1/artists/807